Wallaroo, South Australia

 Wallaroo is a port town on the western side of Yorke Peninsula in South Australia, 160 km northwest of Adelaide.
 It is one of the three Copper Triangle towns famed for their historic shared copper mining industry, and known together as "Little Cornwall", the other two being Kadina, about 8 km to the east, and Moonta, about 18 km south.
-In 2016, Wallaroo had a population of 3,988 according to the census held.
+At the 2021 Census, Wallaroo had a population of 4,241.

 Description

 Wallaroo is about 18 km north of Moonta and 8 km west of Kadina.
 Since 1999, the rural broadacre farming area to the north of the town has been officially known as Wallaroo Plain The area south of Wallaroo is Warburto.
 The Warburto railway station name was derived from the Narungga name for a nearby spring.

 History

 Aboriginal

 The Narungga are the group of Indigenous Australians whose traditional lands include what is now termed Yorke Peninsula in South Australia.
 The name "Wallaroo" comes from the Aboriginal word wadlu waru, meaning wallaby urine.
 The early settlers tried to copy the Aboriginals by calling it Walla Waroo.
 However, they found this too big to stamp on the wool bales, so they shortened it to Wallaroo.
 During the early years of European settlement, the Narungga maintained a healthy population, but it has since declined.